rusty-spoons/Ideas/README.md

 ## 5. Music collab game
 This will be a fun web-based, co-op game where people will join and pick an instrument and play together without any prior music experience.
 I think it will be fun don't you?

+## 6. Website parsers
+This will scrape information off websites from which we can create other websites.
+How a-mei-zing?